julzerinos/matlab-flight-control/README.md

 ## Project Overview

 A set of functions simulating flight control in a Matlab figure.
-The application generates a map with islands and creates flights between the cities of those islands.
+The application generates and animates a map with islands and creates flights between the cities of those islands.

-For examples see below images.

 ![Image One](https://raw.githubusercontent.com/julzerinos/matlab-flight-control/image-branch/src/flight-control-1.png)